A New Vision of Reality...

 after so many billion years of cosmic evolution, it is simply unacceptable

-that the beauty and marvel of the earth should be ravaged by us through
+that the beauty and marvel of this planet should be ravaged by us through

 the destructive power of our weapons, our insatiable greed and the misapplication